MelonKony/millmint/site/characters/coretti/_index.md

 autonumbering: false

 ---
 **Coretti Gloria Adoula** is Moise's girlfriend.
-Born in the Congo, she lived in the Soviet Union before moving to {{<link/vekllei>}} at 6 years old.
+Born in the Congo, she lived in the Soviet Union before moving to [[Vekllei]] at 6 years old.
 She has a knack for languages and speaks Oslolan fluently.

 She is sensitive and diplomatic, and is well-liked for her sense of justice and impartiality.
 Her relationship with [Moise](/characters/moise) brings her into [Tzipora](/characters/tzipora)'s circle, and her unprejudiced curiosity and social grace are traits her peers admire.
 She has a friendly, if unusual bond with Tzipora.